OdatNurd/OverrideAudit/README.md

 not created until you save the file, so you can close the tab at any point (even after making edits) without consequence.

+This command is also available as a context menu item for any file tab opened by the `View Package File` command in the command palette.
+This allows you to promote a resource you're viewing into a resource easily.
+As above, the override is not created until you save the resulting file the first time.

 ### `OverrideAudit: Delete Override` ###